Taaseen71/rn-template/README.md

 npx react-native init testApp --template https://github.com/Taaseen71/rn-template.git
 ```

-## Step2: Change the name of the React Native File using the command:
+## Step 2: Change the name of the React Native File using the command:

 (cd into folder first)